joshuar/go-hass-agent/README.md

 ### _Can I change the units of the sensor?_

 - Yes!
-In the [customisation
+In the [customization
 options](https://www.home-assistant.io/docs/configuration/customizing-devices/)
 for a sensor/entity, you can change the _unit of measurement_ (and _display
 precision_ if desired).
 This is useful for sensors whose native unit is not very